CSE 390HA - 122 Honors Seminar

 Acknowledgements

-Many folks have helped shape the overall direction of this course through direct and indirect advice, conversations, and support.
-Thanks to Miya Natsuhara, Brett Wortzman, Elba Garza, Lauren Bricker, Nathan Brunelle, and Kevin Lin.
+Many folks at UW CSE have helped shape the overall direction of this course through direct and indirect advice, conversations, and support.
+Thanks to Miya Natsuhara, Brett Wortzman, Elba Garza, Lauren Bricker, Nathan Brunelle, Kevin Lin, and Rachel Sobel.

 Much of the accessibility module is inspired by the 2023 autumn offering of CSE 493E: Accessibility, taught by Jennifer Mankoff.
 This includes some of the readings (Richards, Sethfors, South et al., Monteleone et al., s.e.smith) and the overall framing of the conversation.
 Thank you Jen!